 Throughout the site there are numerous existing internal driveways that may remain as-is or be modified over time.
 Given the various configurations existing today, internal drives shall not be subject to any specific cross-section.
-However, each entry drive will be required to provide a sidewalk connection on minimum one side from the adjacent multi-use path or perimeter street network sidewalk to the internal driveway network.
-Also, for any proposed buildings with a primary entrance facing an internal drive, a minimum 6' sidewalk, 5' amenity zone and 40' trees o.c. shall be required between the building and the internal drive.
-Alternative designs may be proposed, reviewed and approved by the Planning Staff where conflicts exist due to utility locations, fire access, required sight lines or other conditions merit.
+However, each drive being improved will be required to provide a sidewalk connection on minimum one side, with connections to adjacent pedestrian infrastructure where feasible.
+Where possible, trees will be provided at 40' on-center, average, and may include existing trees to remain.

+For any proposed buildings with a primary entrance facing an internal driveway, a minimum 6' sidewalk, 5' Tree Planting Zone and trees at 40' on-center average shall be required between the building and the internal typical driveway along the full width of the building that is within 20' of an internal driveway back of curb.
+Existing mature trees can be retained along the internal typical driveway as long as the overall intent is met.
+Pedestrian accommodation and enhancement will be provided along all the internal typical driveways according to the specific cross sectional properties of each street segment as future development occurs.